 Providing access to the SMAANZ newsletter and website for the purposes of conference promotion

-SMAANZ will undertake to recognise the conference host in its communication with members, global partners (e.g.; EASM, NAASM, AASM, WASM), and other stakeholders as appropriate.
+SMAANZ will undertake to recognise the conference host in its communication with members, global partners (e.g., EASM, NAASM, AASM, WASM), and other stakeholders as appropriate.

 Ongoing recognition for hosting the conference will be provided on the SMAANZ website for up to five years after the conference.